BA PGDip MBACP

 Our first session will be an opportunity for you to explore what has brought you to counselling and explore any aims you may have.
 I will also explain a little more about the way I work and there will be plenty of chance for you to find out anything you would like to know about me or our work.

-Counselling is a very relational thing and so the first session will be an opportunity for us to start to build this relationship and I hope to offer a place that feels safe, supportive and receptive to what you need.
+Counselling is a very relational thing and so the first session will be an opportunity for us to start to build this relationship and I offer a place that feels safe, supportive and receptive to what you need.
 Sessions after that are based around your needs and schedule.
-I offer flexible ways of working with the option to meet weekly, fortnightly or as and when you would like.
+I offer flexible ways of working with the option to meet weekly, fortnightly or based around work schedules.

 I am a founding partner of York Counselling Practice (www.yorkcp.org).
-I charge £50 our hour and offer online and face-to-face counselling in central York in a comfortable and spacious room on Micklegate.
+I charge £60 our hour and offer face-to-face counselling in central York in a comfortable and spacious room on Micklegate.
 I am always happy to chat to perspective clients about what they need and how I work and so please don’t hesitate to give me a call on 07764 528138.